amatProject/imagesProject/README.md

 # imagesProject
-recognizing images project for amat
+classifing images project for amat

 our goal: